gkapfham/www.gregorykapfhammer-old.com/_posts/2016-09-25-2016-Statistical-Software.md

 categories: [research, software, idea]
 author: Gregory M. Kapfhammer
 last_modified_at: 2017-6-24
+description: It is important for researchers to ensure that their statistical analyses are reproducible.
 image: /download/images/8083703457_5b2bb242b0_z.jpg
 ---

 # {{page.title}}
 {% include _headers/blog_header.html %}

-{% describe %}
 As evident by Arcuri and Briand's paper "A Hitchhiker's guide to statistical tests for assessing randomized algorithms in software engineering", the field of search-based software engineering (SBSE) relies on statistical methods to support the empirical comparison of different techniques.
 Yet, this statistical source code is often bespoke and is rarely available so that other researchers can replicate the analyses.
-{% enddescribe %}

 As a means for improving the maturity of the data analysis methods used in the SBSE field, I think that it would be useful if there were shared repositories